-Final Application - The application and all related documentation required when a Housing Credit development is to be placed in service and for which IRS Forms 8609 are sought.
+Final Application - The application and all related documentation required when a Housing Credit Development is to be placed in service and for which IRS Forms 8609 are sought.

-Firm 42(m) Letter - A letter issued by THDA to applicants seeking Noncompetitive Housing Credits in conjunction with a commitment of Multifamily Tax-Exempt Bond Authority.
+$\underline{Firm 42(m) Letter}$ - A letter issued by THDA to Applicants seeking a determination of 4% Housing Credit in conjunction with a commitment of Multifamily Tax-Exempt Bond Authority.